keploy/community-blog/clrkevdd1000808lc3bjc5vfo.md

 });
 ```

-In Cucumber.js, “**world**” is an isolated scope for each scenario.
+In Cucumber-js, “**world**” is an isolated scope for each scenario.
 That means all the steps, hooks, etc., for a scenario, is a part of a world and this data can be accessed within the world, anytime.
 Let's define our `world.js` file

 ```javascript
 const { setWorldConstructor } = require("@cucumber/cucumber");